hornjbl/product-preview-card-component-main/README.md

 ### What I learned

+Got to do my first practice-run of flexbox and its related concepts.
+Still need a lot of practice.

+I plan on re-doing this a few times, to a) start embedding these concepts into my memory, b) get more fluent with the process, and c) see how I can incorporate some stuff learned via video links.

+One of the walk-throughs I plan on watching will be [this one here](https://www.youtube.com/watch?v=B2WL6KkqhLQ) by Kevin Powell.

 <!--
 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.